 As of November 2019, ASGI asked access to the transit zones but the competent authorities never answered to the request.
-In January 2021 ASGI sent again a request to have access to the transit zones of Malpensa airport and Rome Fiumicino airport.
-The Prefecture of Rome replied not to have any competence in deciding on the access.
-Other authorities did not answer the request.
+In January 2021, ASGI sent a new request to access to the transit zones of Malpensa airport and Rome Fiumicino airport.
+The Central Directorate of Immigration and Border Police at the Ministry of the Interior rejected the request, arguing that the regulations provided for CPRs do not apply to transit zones.

 Article 7(2) Reception Decree.